PlaidCloud/website/content/en/docs/concepts/workloads/controllers/replicationcontroller.md

 * Learn about [Pods](/docs/concepts/workloads/pods).
 * Learn about [Deployment](/docs/concepts/workloads/controllers/deployment/), the replacement
   for ReplicationController.
-* `ReplicationController` is part of the Kubernetes REST API.
+* `ReplicationController` is part of the PlaidCloud REST API.
   Read the {{< api-reference page="workload-resources/replication-controller-v1" >}}
   object definition to understand the API for replication controllers.